melroy89/melroy-blog/content/posts/2021-01-05-new-server-setup-linux-part-2.md

 # Maximal number of remembered connection requests, which have not received an acknowledgment from connecting client.
 net.ipv4.tcp_max_syn_backlog = 4096
 ```

+_Update:_ Updated kernel configs for improved 10GbE speeds _without_ jumbo frames (if you want to enable jumbo frames, be sure all your hardware will support it).
+Also we no longer run bare metal but a VM instead, so do _NOT_ overcommit memory anymore.

 ![Network monitoring via bmon](/images/2021/01/speedtest.gif "Network monitoring via bmon")